shawnmckinney/remote-code-execution-sample/README.md

 # serial-exploit-sample
-Example shows how to use the Java Security Manager to prevent Java serialization exploits.
+Example shows how to use the Java Security Manager to prevent serialization exploits.

 ## Intro to the Problem